 - Documentation from a government agency

 You may not be able to get anything at all.
 Many people need help, and often the funds run out.
-In that case, they will give you a list of other locations that can help you pay the rent.
+In that case, they will give you a list of other locations that can help pay the rent.
 It may be frustrating and embarrassing but remember you need a place to live.
-This financial situation a temporary situation, and this too shall pass!
-You may also get help with a list of food banks and church pantries, that can also provide you with groceries.
+You may also get help with a list of food banks and church pantries that can also provide you with groceries.

 The Salvation Army has worked to support the community for over 100 years.
-When you qualify for assistance, there are several programs that are available.
+When you qualify for assistance, several programs are available.
 They are a full-service faith-based organization.
-Every year the sponsor a Christmas toy drive to help poor children receive toys or gifts for the season.
-A child can receive a bike, winter coats, clothes and even a stocking filled with candy.
+Every year they sponsor a Christmas toy drive to help poor children receive toys or gifts for the season.
+A child can receive a bike, winter coats, clothes, and even a stocking filled with candy.
 Here are some of the programs that help.